 Limitations of Kappa Architecture

-By transitioning to the Kappa Architecture, Twitter has achieved:
+By transitioning to Kappa Architecture, Twitter achieved:

-- Low latency and high accuracy.
+- Low latency with high accuracy.

-- Greater scalability and stability.
+- Enhanced scalability and stability.